Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Nate Lowe will hit the field against Bobby Witt Jr. and the Kansas City Royals at Kauffman Stadium on Tuesday, with the first pitch at 7:40 PM ET.
+Vinnie Pasquantino and the Kansas City Royals will play Marcus Semien and the Texas Rangers at Kauffman Stadium on Wednesday at 2:10 PM ET, in the final game of a three-game series.

-The Rangers are favored in this one, at -120, while the underdog Royals have +100 odds to upset.
-The over/under is 9 runs for the game.
+The Royals are the favorite in this one, at -110, while the underdog Rangers have -110 odds to play spoiler.
+The over/under for the contest is set at 9 runs.

 Rangers vs. Royals Odds & Info